Disabled Parking in Tullamarine, VIC: Permits & Accessible Bays

 Accessible Parking Locations Around Tullamarine

 Finding accessible parking spaces in Tullamarine is easier than ever.
-Tullamarine Shopping Centre provides multiple dedicated bays near main entrances, reducing walking distances for those with mobility challenges.
-The Northern Hospital, Tullamarine Library, and Hume City Council offices all offer designated accessible spaces with proper signage and dimensions.
-Melbourne Airport terminals feature extensive disability parking areas with convenient pickup and drop-off zones for passengers needing assistance.
+Tullamarine Shopping Centre provides multiple dedicated bays near the main entrances.
+This reduces walking distances for those with mobility challenges.
+The Northern Hospital, Tullamarine Library, and Hume City Council offices all offer designated accessible spaces.
+Each of these locations has proper signage and dimensions.
+Melbourne Airport terminals feature extensive disability parking areas.
+These areas include convenient pickup and drop-off zones for passengers needing assistance.

-Each location meets Victorian accessibility standards, with spaces measuring at least 3.2 meters wide to accommodate wheelchairs and mobility aids safely.
-Parking enforcement officers monitor these spaces strictly, with fines reaching $300 for misuse.
-Local businesses like those near the Tullamarine Shopping Centre actively maintain their accessible bays.
+Each location meets Victorian accessibility standards.
+Spaces measure at least 3.2 meters wide, accommodating wheelchairs and mobility aids safely.
+Parking enforcement officers monitor these spaces strictly.
+Fines for misuse can reach $300.
+Local businesses near the Tullamarine Shopping Centre actively maintain their accessible bays.
 When planning visits to Broadmeadows Central or medical facilities, check ahead to confirm space availability during peak hours.

 Regulations and Responsibilities for Disability Parking Users

 Disability parking regulations in Tullamarine protect spaces for those who genuinely need them.
 Your valid permit must be clearly displayed on your vehicle dashboard at all times when parked in designated spaces.
-Using accessible spaces without a current permit incurs hefty penalties enforced by Hume City Council rangers.
-Permits are personal and non-transferable, meaning only the named permit holder may use designated spaces.
+Using accessible spaces without a current permit incurs hefty penalties.
+These penalties are enforced by Hume City Council rangers.
+Permits are personal and non-transferable.
+This means only the named permit holder may use designated spaces.

 Understand that accessible parking permits expire and require renewal before expiration to maintain uninterrupted access.
-Check your permit's validity date regularly and apply for renewal at least four weeks before it lapses.
+Check your permit's validity date regularly.
+Apply for renewal at least four weeks before it lapses.
 Hume City Council provides renewal reminders to registered permit holders via post.
 Misusing these spaces, even briefly, undermines access for people with genuine disabilities.
 Respecting these regulations ensures the system works fairly for all Tullamarine residents requiring mobility support.

 Frequently Asked Questions